DelGaudioNunzioSE/Pedestrian_Attribute_Recognition/README.md

-# Real-Time Video Analysis Pipeline
+# Artificial Vision Project: PAR (pedestrian attribute recognition)

 ## About this Repository

-Welcome to the repository for our university competition project!
-This challenge involves creating a complete pipeline for **real-time video analysis**.
+This univeristy project involves creating a complete pipeline for real-time video analysis **PAR** .
 The main objectives of the project are:

 - **Detecting people**
 - **Identifying attributes of individuals**, such as:
   - Gender 🧑
   - Whether they are wearing a hat or not 🎩
   - Whether they are carrying a backpack 🎒

+  ![example.png]

 ## Rules and Requirements